All Episodes

 I want you to be encouraged because you never know.

-You never know, but we have collectively got to come together, have that positive attitude and remember the greatness of America.
+You never know, but we have collectively got to come together, have that positive attitude, and remember the greatness of America.

-All right, so check us out.
+So check us out.

-And uh, feel free to call in coming up next, Kelsey Grammar.
+And feel free to call in.

 Lots to talk about with him.